scriptPilot/app-framework/README.md

 - Build process with version bump and compression of all HTML, CSS, JavaScript and image files
 - Generation of favicons, touch icons and splash screens out of a single image file
-- Phone frame around your application on big screens, so you can offer desktop access with charm
+- Phone frame around your application on big screens to offer desktop access with charm
 - Automatic build as web application, to be used online and offline in the browser
 - Automatic [Apple Xcode](https://developer.apple.com/xcode/) project build with [Cordova](https://cordova.apache.org/)
 - Automatic [Android Studio](https://developer.android.com/studio) project build with [Cordova](https://cordova.apache.org/)